dedis/cothority/README.md

 ## Signing

-A simple mechanism that is capable of receiving messages and returns their signatures.
+A simple mechanism that is capable of receiving messages and returning their signatures.

 ## RandHound